By Mia Smith | Jewelry & Gemstone Expert | Last Updated: February 2026

 Cushion diamonds emphasize fire, meaning colorful flashes of rainbow light.
 Instead of sharp sparkle, they offer a softer, romantic glow with larger light reflections.

 If you love dramatic sparkle, round diamonds are ideal.
 If you prefer warmth and character, cushion diamonds may be the better choice.
+For a detailed comparison of similar shapes, also read our guide on Radiant Cut vs Cushion Cut.

 Carat Size & Face-Up Appearance: Which Looks Bigger?